deepanshs/mrsimulator/docs/user_guide/io/mrsim_IO.rst

 Dictionary Representation of Objects
 ------------------------------------

-All **mrsimulator** objects can be serialized into a JSON format.
+All **MRSimulator** objects can be serialized into a JSON format.
 Calling the ``json()`` method on an object will return a Python dictionary representing the object in JSON format.
 Below we call the :meth:`~mrsimulator.Site.json` method of the :ref:`site_api` class.